sirodoht/sirodoht.com/content/blog/coming-from-nodejs-ruby-on-rails-and-django.md

 For almost three years now I have been working with Node.js, along with the rest of the gang, Express, Mongo, Angular and React.

 I had never worked with Ruby on Rails, Django or any other batteries-included web frameworks, but I had been always hearing that the pros outweigh the cons in many cases, and especially in a CRUD web application.
-CRUDs did play a major role on the Node.js applications I was working on, so I decided to try Rails and Django to see if indeed and particularly how much better they are.
+CRUDs did play a major role in the Node.js applications I was working on, so I decided to try Rails and Django to see if indeed and particularly how much better they are.

-I decided to play with those two, since they were the most famous and appealing.
+I decided to play with those two since they were the most famous and appealing.

 ## Ruby on Rails